What Is The Difference Between Yoga And Meditation?

 The higher power may also mean the true self or the inner self, the Atman, higher consciousness, divine or the cosmic power which drives everything.

 Now, as I said earlier, that Yoga is a broad subject, it not just one single thing.
-Unfortunately, it is the body twisting part of Yoga that gained prominence in the western world, which is Asana (one of the limbs in 8 limb Yoga system).
+Unfortunately, it is the body twisting part of Yoga that gained prominence in the western world, which is Asana (one of the limbs in the 8 limb Yoga system).

 Asanas, no doubt have endless benefits, but that’s just the tip of the iceberg…